 Because I've been and still am very busy editing COCA, I've now reached the point where I don't have any pre-written blog posts, just the ideas, which is kind of frightening to me.
 So I'm writing this one on the fly!

 As you know, I'm a supporter of We Need Diverse Books, because I believe that every story is valuable and it's through books that we gain the empathy we need to understand and relate to people of all kinds.
 Today, I consider myself a social justice advocate speaking on issues of discrimination and marginalization, as inspired by Kaye and other Twitter friends.
 My focus, because it's what I can speak on personally, is promoting disabled/mentally ill and women's rights.
 (I have a list of recommendations for YA mentally ill representation here.)
-However, I want to be an ally as much as I can on all issues related to this, and race is naturally a big one.
+However, I want to be an ally as much as I can on all issues related to this, and race is an important one.

 Now for my recap post on Ch1Con 2015!
 As y'all should know, I went this past weekend to Chicago to attend this spectacular event for the second time, my adventures with the first being detailed here (I also spoke at the more private session in 2012, via the magic of the Internet).
 This time, I went by plane leaving Friday, which was really cool.
 I didn't get to see as much of the complex and unexpected geography outside, but there's something to be said for the bird's eye view.
 I looked out as much as I could without getting blinded by all the clouds.
 And of course, it was a much shorter trip.